 While it may be one of Hawaii’s friendlier hikes I still would recommend wearing sneakers, and bringing a water bottle.
 A flash light would be beneficial as well since there are points where you are walking through a dark tunnel.
 I used the flashlight on my iPhone and it was sufficient.

 It is only 1$ per person, or $5 per car to hike Diamond Head.
-It took us about an hour to do.
+It took us about an hour to do, but in our defense we kept stopping a lot and talking LOL.
 Its 1.6 miles roundtrip.
 Be sure to take your time and stop at the landings along the way because they offer great views.
 We saw a few humpback whales, pretty exciting.

 All pics and opinions are my own!
 Happy travels!